moorepants/anaconda-dee-config/README.md

 ## Step 4: Install constructor in its own environment

-You will build the installer with [constructor](https://github.com/conda/constructor), which is the tool used to build the Anaconda installer.
+You will build the installer with [constructor](https://github.com/conda/constructor), which is the same tool used to build the Anaconda installer.
 Create an environment with only constructor and activate it.

 ```bash
 conda create -n constructor constructor